 “Whilst the lack of office is never a problem when it comes to producing brilliant work for Hoxby clients, engaging a virtual community over the festive period has always been a challenge.
 Hoxby Associates do meet up ‘in real life’ at each others’ homes – but as the community is global, a ‘whole agency meet up’ would be unlikely.

 “This year Hoxby ran a Global Secret Santa initiative.
 Using an app called Elfster those wishing to participate could register their details, and also create a wishlist of gifts.
-The budget was £10, and home-made gifts encouraged.
+The budget was £10, and homemade gifts were encouraged.
 Via a dedicated Slack channel, those taking part received instructions and a timeline – and were able to share images of their delivered, unwrapped gift.

 “Elfster allows anonymous interaction between the Secret Santa and gift recipient – and gifts can be marked as sent or received.